fuemanshu/Password-Generator/README.md

         - Asked one of my roommate, to test the app and provide some feedback
             - feedback - add instructions, encryption, and add ability to save passwords

-- Directions for use (DESKTOP Only)
-    - Download "PasswordGeneratorWebApp1-1" Zip File
-        - click on "PasswordGeneratorWebApp.zip" file
-        - on the next screen next to the search icon "go to file" box on the right click on the three dots and click on "Download"
-        - download to desired location on your computer
-    - extract files from zip file
-    - open "index.html" file in a web browser
-    - provide your password requirements
-    - click "Generate Password" button
-    - write down your password
-    - click "Reset" button the clear the app

-Developer Ending Statement - Any questions or comments please let me know.
-Use at your own Peril....